MaysamPx/stream-data-store-retrieval-with-mongodb/README.md

 **Option 1**

-1. Use the Swagger UI to see more details and run each API as well.
+1. Use the OpenAPI to see more details and run each API as well.

-2. Open your browser and go to http://localhost:8080/swagger-ui.
+2. Open your browser and go to http://localhost:8080/v3/api-docs.

 **Option 2**